Sculptural fashion toile on dress form by House of Henley

 • Modernist architecture

-• Mid-century interiors
+• Mid-century interior design

-• Cinematic composition
+• Cinematic composition and noir framing

 • Historic garment construction